wlockwood/lits/README.md

 Initially, LITS will only _tag_ images to enable search elsewhere, but future versions will supply a facility for querying the internal database.

 **JPEG** is the only fully supported file type as other types either lack appropriate metadata fields or have different fields.

-**Semi-supported** supported file formats: .png, .bmp, .gif and other simple raster image formats should work, but their lack of JPEG-like metadata fields limits the utility of doing so.
+**Untested** but probably functional file formats: .png, .bmp, .gif and other simple raster image formats should work, but their lack of JPEG-like metadata fields limits the utility of doing so.
+Future versions may support more metadata types than IPTC.
+By default, LITS will filter these out, but the user can modify the `valid_extensions` variable in `lits.py` if they want to test out a specific file type.

-**Untested** but potentially functional formats: [everything Pillow can read](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html).
+**Untested** and unlikely-to-be functional formats: [everything Pillow can read](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html).
+By default, LITS will filter these out, but the user can modify the `valid_extensions` variable in `lits.py` if they want to test out a specific file type.

 **Unsupported** file formats: DNG and other raw files.
+Anything that's not a picture.

 # Usage
 After installation, run LITS from a command line in the following fashion: